 Tourism began to revive Key West, but that came to a halt when a hurricane knocked out the railroad bridge in 1935.
 To help the tourism industry recover from that crushing blow, the government offered incentives for islanders to turn their charming homes—many of them built by shipwrights— into guesthouses and inns.
 That wise foresight has left the town with more than 100 such lodgings, a hallmark of Key West vacationing today.
 In the 1950s, the discovery of “pink gold” in the Dry Tortugas boosted the economy of the entire region.
 Catching Key West shrimp required a fleet of up to 500 boats and flooded local restaurants with some of the sweetest shrimp alive.
 The town’s artistic community found inspiration in the colorful fishing boats.

-ancestry to the Bahamas), freshwater Conchs (longtime residents who migrated from somewhere else years ago), Hispanics (primarily descendants of Cuban immigrants), recent refugees from the urban sprawl of mainland Florida, military personnel, and an assortment of vagabonds, drifters, and dropouts in search of refuge.
+Key West reflects a diverse population: Conchs (natives, many of whom trace their ancestry to the Bahamas), freshwater Conchs (longtime residents who migrated from somewhere else years ago), Cuban immigrants, recent refugees from the urban sprawl of mainland Florida, military personnel, and an assortment of vagabonds, drifters, and dropouts in search of refuge.
 The island was once a gay vacation hot spot, and it remains a decidedly gay-friendly destination.
-Some of the most renowned gay guesthouses, however, no longer cater to an exclusively gay clientele.
-Key Westers pride themselves on their tolerance of all peoples, all sexual orientations, and even all animals.
-Most restaurants allow pets, and it’s not surprising to see stray cats, dogs, and chickens roaming freely through the dining rooms.
-The chicken issue is one that government officials periodically try to bring to an end, but the colorful iconic fowl continue to strut and crow, particularly in the vicinity of Old Town’s Bahamian Village.
+Some of the once-renowned gay guesthouses, however, no longer cater to an exclusively gay clientele.
+Key Westers pride themselves on their tolerance of all people, all sexual orientations, and even all animals.
+Most restaurants allow pets, and it’s not surprising to see stray cats, dogs, and even chickens roaming freely through the dining rooms.
+The chicken issue is one that government officials periodically try to bring to an end, but the colorful fowl continue to strut and crow, particularly in the vicinity of Old Town’s Bahamian Village.